Sri Lanka Considers Action After Second Iranian Ship Seeks Entry

-Amidst escalating regional tensions, Sri Lanka is carefully considering its response after a second Iranian ship requested entry into its waters following a reported US submarine attack on an Iranian frigate near Galle.
+Amidst rising regional tensions, Sri Lanka is weighing its options after a second Iranian ship seeks entry into its waters following a reported US submarine attack on an Iranian frigate off the coast of Galle.

 Key Points

-- Sri Lanka is deliberating action after a second Iranian ship sought entry to its territorial waters.
+- Sri Lanka is considering action after a second Iranian ship sought entry into its waters following an attack on an Iranian frigate.

-- This follows a reported US submarine attack on the Iranian frigate IRIS Dena off the coast of Galle.
+- An Iranian frigate, IRIS Dena, was reportedly sunk by a US submarine off Galle, resulting in the death of Iranian sailors.

-- Sri Lanka is providing treatment to injured Iranian sailors and conducting inquests on the deceased.
+- Sri Lanka is focused on safeguarding lives, resolving the issue, and protecting regional peace amidst escalating tensions.

 Sri Lanka on Thursday said it is deliberating appropriate action after a second Iranian ship has sought entry to its territorial waters, a day after a frigate belonging to the Islamic country was attacked near the island nation.

-Sri Lanka on Wednesday said it had recovered over 80 bodies of Iranian sailors killed after a US submarine attack sank the Iranian frigate - IRIS Dena - off Galle, the island's southern coastal town.
+Sri Lanka on Wednesday said it had recovered 84 bodies of Iranian sailors killed after a US submarine attack sank the Iranian frigate IRIS Dena off Galle, the island's southern coastal town.

-Government spokesman and minister Nalinda Jayathissa was on Thursday responding to a query by the main opposition leader Sajith Premadasa in parliament about the second Iranian ship.
+Government spokesman and minister Nalinda Jayathissa was on Thursday responding to a query by the main opposition leader Sajith Premadasa in Parliament about the second Iranian ship, located off Panadura, outside Colombo.

 "We are aware of it and are contemplating action to safeguard all lives on board," Jayathissa said.
 "We are intervening to resolve this issue to safeguard regional peace."

+President Anura Kumara Dissanayake, who is also the Minister of Defence, along with the Security Council and the government are making the necessary interventions to resolve the issue, minimise the loss of life, and protect regional peace, he said.

+A detailed report will be presented to the Parliament as and when the relevant activities conclude, the minister said.

-The ship, according to Jayathissa, awaits in Sri Lanka's Extended Economic Zone (EEZ) but is out of its territorial waters.
+The ship, according to Jayathissa, awaits in Sri Lanka's Exclusive Economic Zone (EEZ) close to the maritime boundary but out of its territorial waters.

+Sri Lanka's territorial waters extend 12 nautical miles from its coastline and belong fully to the country.
+Further, from 12 to 200 nautical miles is the EEZ, where international maritime laws apply but Sri Lanka mainly has rights related to economic activities, not military operations, he explained.

 Sources said the ship had requested emergency assistance.

-Meanwhile, in Galle, the crew of the ship torpedoed by the US were receiving treatment.
+Meanwhile, in Galle, the southern port town, the crew of the ship torpedoed by the US were receiving treatment.
 Their injuries are not of serious nature, the hospital sources said.

+"They have lacerations, one of them has a leg fracture and another needs hip treatment," a health official said on the condition of anonymity.

 The inquests on the 84 bodies of the perished Iranian sailors would be conducted Thursday at the Karapitiya hospital in Galle where the injured are receiving treatment.